How To Start Setting Boundaries

 Is it worth it in the long run?
 I've tried it both ways and once I understood the power of boundaries I never went back!

-If you want more help with codependent behaviors like detaching with love and self-care, check out my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.
+If you want more help with detaching with love and self-care, check out my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.